 The Cane Corso is less bulky as compared to other Mastiff breeds.
 It usually comes in two basic colors: fawn and black.
-It is a loving, affectionate, and an easily-trainable dog which loves its owner’s family especially the children.
+It is a loving, affectionate, and easily-trainable dog that loves its owner’s family especially the children.

 8: Neapolitan Mastiff